 To make the training even more effective, pair new staff with experienced employees for shadowing sessions during inventory counts.
 You can also run mock counts or simulated exercises to let them practice without the pressure of a live environment.
 This practical approach helps build muscle memory and ensures your standard operating procedures become second nature to the team.

-Provide Ongoing Support and Feedback
+Offer Ongoing Support and Constructive Feedback

 Training doesn't end after the initial sessions.
 To ensure long-term success, you need to provide continuous support and create a system for feedback.
 Designate a go-to person or a small team that employees can turn to with questions.
 Schedule regular check-ins during the first few weeks after launch to address any issues before they become widespread problems.